Email subscription form header

 Step 2.
 Prep and arrange the potatoes in a single layer in a large cast iron skillet.
 Sprinkle with the garlic powder and season with salt and black pepper, to taste.
 Set aside.

 Step 3.
-Whisk together the vegetable broth, good olive oil, lemon juice, lemon zest and oregano in a large bowl and pour over the potatoes.
+Whisk together the vegetable broth, good olive oil, lemon juice, lemon zest, and oregano in a large bowl and pour over the potatoes.

 Step 4.
 Place the skillet in the preheated oven and cook for 25 minutes before carefully turning the potatoes.
 Return to oven for another 25 minutes.

 Step 5.
-After cook time is complete, remove the skillet from the oven and carefully drain and reserve any excess liquid in the skillet.
+After cooking time is complete, remove the skillet from the oven and carefully drain and reserve any excess liquid in the skillet.
 Return to oven for another 5 minutes or roast potatoes until they’re golden brown on the edges.

 Tip: You can also place the skillet under a hot broiler for 2-3 minutes for even crispier results.